Disclosure:

 You’re at this stage in your business where the performance and speed of your website pages matter the most.

-If this is you, then choosing a VPS server really makes sense.
+If this is you, then choosing a VPS server makes a lot of sense.

 VPS servers outperform shared hosting for several reasons.
 I have mentored many factors in this guide.